What is a Defensive Midfielder (CDM) in Soccer? Best Defensive Midfielders Guide

 Errors a Defensive Midfielder Could Make

-- Getting into advanced attacking positions.
+• Getting into an advanced midfield position.
 This is fine if there is another midfielder covering you, though!

 Soccer Drills for a Defensive Midfielder